SuleimanFarah/sunpy/GSOC/2016/GSoC-2016-Tessa-Wilkinson.md

 * Utilize CHIANTI and ChiantiPy to develop a spectral contribution function by using intensityRatio to show relative emissivity per line, or mspectrum to get spectral line intensities as a function of wavelength.
 * Assess instrument wavelength response and develop a wavelength response function using effective area vs wavelength of the strongest emission lines present in the solar feature.
 * Develop an emissivity spectral structure based on plasma properties without utilizing SSW.
-Essentially, I will be rewriting the idl  function aia_get_response() and all it encompases.
+Essentially, I will be rewriting the idl  function aia_get_response() and all it encompasses.
 * Use the spectral contribution function developed with CHIANTI to develop a temperature response function
 * Close the SunPy pull request: [SDO/AIA response function #1663](https://github.com/sunpy/sunpy/issues/1663) (directly related to this project.